-I generally advise people to have roughly 10% – 20% of their net worth in risk-free assets like CDs.
+I generally advise people to have 5%-10% of their net worth in risk-free assets like CDs.
 It all depends on your net worth size, your income generating abilities, your age, and your level of risk-tolerance.
 Generally the more greedy, stupid, or inexperienced you are, the more you will be unwilling to allocate to risk-free assets.
 I've created several fundamentally important net worth allocation frameworks for you to follow.

 A larger net worth can afford you a lower percentage in risk-free assets if your expenses are under control.
 For example, having $380,000 in CDs, $1,500,000 in stocks, $1,200,000 in real estate, $300,000 in bonds with $100,000 a year in annual expenses is a reasonable net worth composition.

 The reason why automatically contributing to your 401k to the max every paycheck is a no-brainer is because you ensure that you're saving money before a single dollar is spent.
 You'll wake up 10 years later and more than likely have over $200,000 in your 401k without really feeling the burden of saving.
 Therefore, for your CD contributions, you must also allocate a set amount of money hopefully after maxing out your 401k.

 An easy way to go about achieving 10% – 20% of your net worth in CDs is to simply allocate 10% – 20% of your savings towards CDs.
 But since it's better to build a CD ladder and shoot for longer durations to get higher yields, consider saving the CD money in a liquid online savings account until you reach a particular amount of money to deploy.
 The amount you deploy will once again depend on your liquidity needs and cash flow.
 A good figure to shoot for is at least $10,000 per CD investment.

 If you are fortunate enough to get a large enough year end bonus (or maybe even a tax refund), you can allocate a certain percentage to buy CDs in chunks as well.

 If you decide to reach for yield and invest your $10,000+ tranches in five year CDs or longer, then you must be mindful of the five year gap.
 During this five year time period, your CD money cannot be touched without paying a penalty, or surrendering at least six months worth of interest income if you've held the CD for longer than one or two years.
 Once you “survive” the five year gap, you will then have CDs come due at a regular intervals if you have consistently built your CD ladder.

 I consider the early withdrawal penalty beneficial because it forces me to never touch my CD money.
 The government realizes it's tempting to spend money.
 Think how easy it is to stuff your face with desert if the cake is sitting in front of you.
 This is why the government also imposes early withdrawal penalties on IRAs and 401ks to help protect you from yourself.
 During the gap, I'm busy trying to build new income streams for financial freedom.

 A net worth review forces you to make sure your financial plan is on track.
 During bull markets, people tend to throw risk out the window and invest in whatever is working.
 The opposite is true during a bear market.
 I review my net worth once a month because it's easy to just thumbprint login to my Personal Capital mobile app.
 The first thing that always pops up is my Cash holdings.
 From there, I can see my entire net worth composition and cash flow.

 Greed, laziness, and not experiencing difficult times are really the biggest reasons more people don't invest in CDs.
 People will do mental gymnastics and say that if they invest X amount in Y company,they can make more money than with low yield CDs.
 Admit it.
 You know you've done it.